 Finally, you want to think about the direction that you take these arms - imagine you have a zipper going down your front of your body like on a jacket, and don't let your arms cross this zipper line.
 Your arms can swing in towards the centre line, but don't cross it.
 This helps to let the forward momentum push our body forwards rather than being lost twisting your body side to side.

 Changing anything that we've done for a long time can feel very weird and the same goes with reference to changing our running form.
-I'd suggest the best way to do this in practice is by doing so on our easy runs.
-Start by jogging on the spot, lean forwards from the hips and carry this forwards into the run.
-Should you switch off and get distracted by a podcast or the birds flying past and notice you've reverted to old habits, check back in with your running, slow down to a stop and go back to flawless jogging on the spot, lean into it and build up again from there.
+A new form will also work different areas and change how the load is distributed.
+It is therefore important that you make the changes gradually to allow your body to adapt.
+I'd start off by doing this for part of your easy runs.
+For the first 100-200m of every km or miles, start by jogging on the spot, lean forwards from the hips and carry this forwards into the run.
+Try and run natural for the remaining km or mile.
+Should you switch off and get distracted by a podcast or the birds flying past and notice you've reverted to old habits, don't worry, wait until the next km or mile starts, and go for it again.
+Each week build this up gradually so the following week you are aiming to do this for 200-300m and so on.
+Once you are confident with your technique in your easy runs then you can transfer this to your interval and tempo sessions.
 What will feel like a very conscious effort at first will soon feel like a subconscious habit to carry forwards to your running for a lifetime!

 How to learn more